 Ellie Mae – An Ellis County Resident

-For more information about Mammoths in Texas, consider a road trip to the Waco Mammoth National Monument, where an entire nursery of Mammoths were discovered buried by a flood!
-Click HERE to read more!
+For more information about Mammoths in Texas, consider a road trip to the Waco Mammoth National Monument, where an entire nursery of Mammoths was discovered buried by a flood!

-My 8-year-old has been fascinated with the 5th floor since he was very little!
-He loves the Build Your Own Bird exhibit, and would spend the entire day there if I would let him!
+My youngest has been fascinated with the 5th floor since he was very little!
+He loves the Build Your Own Bird exhibit and would spend the entire day there if I would let him!
 Visitors can create a bird, while learning about different vocal sounds, diets and even flying!

 My daughter LOVES the Bio Lab, which allows older children, when accompanied by an adult, to do some pretty amazing observations!
 They can collect and view their own cheek cells under a microscope, test how household cleaners kill microbes (which totally changed the way I clean my house), isolate and stain DNA from a fruit fly larva, and more!
 Warning though, gathering the DNA from the fruit fly larva involves some nasty things with a live larva, and sent my youngest out in tears, which is why they have age restrictions on many of the experiments.

 Don’t miss the Tom Hunt Energy Hall, and the Earthquake Simulator.